soitun/grapefruit/readme.markdown

 4. GrapeOS

 If you don't install them in that order, you can uninstall/reinstall (which takes a lot of time) or change the order in `extensions/extensions.php` to match that.

+__CityFinder__

+If you want to use CityFinder with CleanerGrape, you need to put it between UserSpy and GrapePages, or you need to manually edit it yourself to make it fit properly.

 ## Additional Notes